Last Updated on November 19, 2019 by Chef Mireille

 Now let’s get to this delicious recipe!
 Here are some tips to make sure you achieve the perfect Caribbean Rum Cake (no pudding version)

-Don’t be afraid when you see the feeding glaze go almost to the top of the cake pan.
+- It may seem like a lot of syrup when you make the rum glaze, but don’t be afraid when you see the soaking glaze go almost to the top of the cake pan.
+I promise you – it is not too much sauce.

 The next day the cake will be so soft and spongy!